tmehmoodbsds23seecs/talash-llm-recruitment/README.md

-#  TALASH: Milestone 3 - Smart HR Recruitment & Talent Analysis
+#  TALASH: Smart HR Recruitment & Talent Analysis

 Welcome to the production-ready version of **TALASH**.
 This system uses Advanced LLMs to analyze, score, and verify academic and professional CVs.